Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of vegetables offers many of the accents complementary to lardon, including brassica and spinach notes.
-Because the flavour profile of vegetables has many of the of the features that are complementary to lardon, they are likely to pair very well together.
+The flavour profile of flat-leaf parsley offers many of the aroma accents complementary to lardon, including leafy and grassy aromas.
+Because the flavour profile of flat-leaf parsley has many of the features that are complementary to lardon, they are likely to pair very well together.

-Prominent Flavour Notes Of Vegetables Are Represented By Longer Bars
+Prominent Flavour Notes Of Flat-leaf Parsley Are Represented By Longer Bars

-The chart above shows the unique profile of vegetables across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lardon.
+The chart above shows the unique profile of flat-leaf parsley across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lardon.

 • Linked Flavour Notes